codebruch/prom-nvmetrics/Readme.md

 More can be added simply

 ## Usage
-* Start it like python prom_nvmetrics.py
+* Run python prom_nvmetrics.py
-* Make sure to user your 64 bit python installation if your nvidia driver is also 64 bit
+* Make sure to use your 64 bit python installation if your nvidia driver is also 64 bit
 * It will listen on port 8000 per default, metrics available at http://localhost:8000/metrics
-* Use you prometheus + grafana setup to add it and build a nice dashboard
+* Use your prometheus + grafana setup to add it as target and build a nice dashboard